Vitty85/WagicSyntaxPlugin/README.md

 The Wagic Primitives Syntax Plugin for Notepad++

 ## Usage
-The Plugin starts enabled by deafault, but you can disable it by using the plugin menu choice "Disable Online Syntax Check"
+The Plugin starts enabled by default, but you can disable it by using the plugin menu choice "Disable Online Syntax Check"

 When the Plugin is disabled, you can activate it by using the plugin menu choice "Enable and Perform Current Line Syntax Check"